isaacnmm/pestpolicy-hugo2XX/content/posts/best-deck-sealer-for-pressure-treated-wood/index.md

 You'll find it'll be easier to clean these surfaces once you apply the water-based wood sealer.

 Luckily, the sealer will dry very fast and hence simple to use.
 Therefore, as noted above, Thompsons Deck Sealer is a water-based product you'll find easy to use.
 Apply a single coat of the sealer, and it'll protect the wood for long - going up to several years.
-With its waterproofing capability, the water beads falling on the wood's surface won't get deep into the [pressure-treated lumber](http: //pods. dasnr. okstate.
+With its waterproofing capability, the water beads falling on the wood's surface won't get deep into the [pressure-treated lumber](http://pods.dasnr. okstate.

 edu/docushare/dsweb/Get/Version-6392/NREM-5047web%20color. pdf).